aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/c1_l3vpn_lab_guide.rst

       .. code-block:: text

-         vrf instance A
+         vrf instance CUSTOMER-1
          !
-         ip routing vrf A
+         ip routing vrf CUSTOMER-1

    #.
-Place the interface attached to the Customer Edge, or **CE**, node for Customer-1 into VRF ``A`` on **EOS1** to
+Place the interface attached to the Customer Edge, or **CE**, node for Customer-1 into VRF ``CUSTOMER-1`` on
-      ensure their traffic remains isolated.
+      **EOS1** to ensure their traffic remains isolated.

       .. note::

-         When an interface is moved from one VRF to another, in this case from the ``default`` VRF into our defined ``A`` VRF, any IP settings, including address, will be removed and will need to be reapplied.
+         When an interface is moved from one VRF to another, in this case from the ``default`` VRF into our defined ``CUSTOMER-1`` VRF, any IP settings, including address, will be removed and will need to be reapplied.

       .. code-block:: text

          interface Ethernet3
-            vrf A
+            vrf CUSTOMER-1
             ip address 10.1.11.1/24

    #.
 Repeat the above step for the interfaces on **EOS6** and **EOS8** attached to Customer-1 CE devices.